sd-james/raillab/content/authors/devon-jarvis/_index.md

 ---
 title: Devon Jarvis
 surname: Jarvis
-weight: 30
+weight: 4
-role:
+role: Associate Lecturer
-bio: I am a PhD candidate and Sessional Lecturer at Wits interested in studying systematic generalization and the emergence of modularity in the brain and machines.
+bio: I am a PhD candidate and Associate Lecturer at Wits interested in studying systematic generalization and the emergence of modularity in the brain and machines.
 interests:
   - Theoretical Machine Learning
   - Computational Neuroscience